taichi-dev/taichi/docs/write_test.rst

 .. code-block:: python

-    # Run this test on all backends except for OpenGL
+    # Run this test on all backends that support sparse computation
     @ti.test(require=[ti.extension.sparse])
     def test_sparse_field():
         # ... (some tests that requires sparse feature which is not supported by OpenGL)